COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

-Home > Wellness Resources > Health Library > Dilated Cardiomyopathy
+Home > Be Healthy > Health Library > Dilated cardiomyopathy

 Dilated cardiomyopathy is a serious condition that weakens your heart muscle and causes it to stretch, or dilate.
 The heart's upper and lower chambers (atria and ventricles) are larger than normal.